-No-one enjoys difficult conversations; however, for HR this is often part of the job.
-Digital forms of comms have meant less face-to-face interaction and an increase in direct and blunt forms of messaging.
+No-one enjoys difficult conversations, however for HR this is often part of the job.
+Digital forms of comms have meant less face-to-face interaction and an increase to direct and blunt forms of messaging.

 Better conversation skills equip us to be resilient and adaptable, to appreciate the benefits of different views, different people.